ooni/2023-05-richer-input/DESIGN.md

 both the IPv4 and the IPv6 locations and we scrub both IP addresses from the measurement.
 However, how to represent both the IPv4 and the IPv6 geolocation into a measurement is still an open issue.

+**TODO(bassosimone)**: as discussed with Federico, the cases where the CC is different between IPv4 and IPv6 may be indicative of (a) Teredo like tunneling or (b) a v4-or-v6-only VPN.
+We concluded that it may be better in these cases to just avoid running the probe.

 ## Handwaving: report ID for research